Watch this essential video guide to help you begin the conversation:

 With kids as young as 5 equipped with iPhone's, social media has replaced a lot of physical interaction, making the internet their new playground.
-However, that brings with it many new internet safety concerns, as dangers of social media are growing every year.
+However, that brings many new internet safety concerns, as dangers of social media are growing every year.

 Like any playground, bullying runs rife and most young people won’t tell their parents when cyberbullying occurs.
 Thankfully, social media platforms have been quick to introduce anti-bullying features.
 Instagram has it’s Restrict feature, Facebook has it’s bullying Prevention Hub for teens, and Snapchat recently launched their Here for you feature filled with self-help information.

-Here are some specific actions you can take to protect your children on social media:
+Here are some specific actions you can take to keep your children safe on social media: